Ketanovic/Scrumpdiddly/README.md

 project-journal entries.
 See the _README.md_ file in each directory for more info.

-The other directories, `ghi` and `sample_service`, are sample services, that you can start building off of or use as a reference point.
+The other directories, `ghi` and `api`, are services, that you can start building off of.

 Inside of `ghi` is a minimal React app that has an "under construction" page.
 It is setup similarly to all of the other React projects that you have worked on.

-Inside of `sample_service` is a minimal FastAPI application.
+Inside of `api` is a minimal FastAPI application.
 "Where are all the files?" you might ask?
 Well, the `main.py` file is the whole thing, and go take look inside of it...
 There's not even much in there..., hmm?
 That is